Jagadishgollapalli/Swiggy_Clone/README.md

-# This is a complete Swiggy clone WEB project in collaboration with Sai Dinesh Kopparthi
+# This is a complete Swiggy clone WEB project in collaboration

 ### Package.JSON vs Package-lock.JSON